-Growing ginger in a pot is easy!
-It’s a great idea if you live in a cool temperate climate or you don’t have a plenty of space.
+Growing ginger in a pot is super easy!
+It’s a clever idea if you live in a cool climate or you don’t have enough space to grow in a garden bed.

-Ginger is a warm climate spice or herb, like garlic or turmeric, it is termed as SUPERFOOD.
-It has anti-inflammatory and anti-biotic properties.
-It’s ability to expedite the digestion power is well-known.
+Ginger (Zingiber officinale) is a warm climate spice or herb–and just like garlic or turmeric, it is termed as SUPERFOOD.
+It has anti-inflammatory and antibiotic properties.
+This cooling and medicinal rhizome’s ability to expedite digestion power is well-known.

 Growing Ginger in Pots

-The best time to start growing ginger is spring, however, if you live in a frost-free warm climate you can try to grow ginger in container anytime but the best time is an early wet season.
+The best time to start growing ginger is spring!
+However, if you live in a frost-free warm climate, you can try to grow ginger in a container anytime, but the best time is the early wet season.

 Choosing a Pot